Moses J. Ezekiel papers

 Biographical / Historical

 Moses Jacob Ezekiel, the noted 19th century American Jewish sculptor, was born in Richmond, Virginia on October 28, 1844.
 One of 14 children of Jacob Ezekiel and Catherine de Castro, he had already started a mercantile career when he decided to attend college.
-Ezekiel entered the Virginia Military Institute in Lexington, Virginia in September 1862, and during his VMI cadetship he took part in the Battle of New Market (May 15, 1864) and served in the trenches in defense of Richmond in the Spring of 1865.
+Ezekiel entered VMI in September 1862, and during his VMI cadetship he took part in the Battle of New Market (May 15, 1864) and served in the trenches in defense of Richmond in the Spring of 1865.
 He graduated from VMI in 1866 and in 1867 began seriously to pursue his interest in art.
-He studied anatomy at the Medical College of Virginia and traveled to Cincinnati where he studied at the Art School of J. Insco Williams and in the studio of T.D.
+He studied anatomy at the Medical College of Virginia and traveled to Cincinnati, Ohio where he studied at the Art School of J. Insco Williams and in the studio of T.D.
 Jones.
-In 1867 he sailed for Europe and entered the Royal Academy of Art in Berlin.
+In 1867 he sailed for Europe and entered the Royal Academy of Art in Berlin, Germany.

 Physical Location